 Messages were placed on the back of buses to target

 motorists while they were in traffic and thinking about driving.

 The key to better communication is providing targeted

 Digital and Social Media

-Digital targeting allowed for specific traffic safety rule content to be delivered to particular groups based upon their online habits.
+content to groups based on their online habits.

 Social media conversations were fueled by moderated discussions about new traffic safety rules that were personalized to both drivers and riders.